Estimated reading time: 10 minutes

 Hemp is not “marijuana.”
 Marijuana is cannabis with more than 0.3 percent THC on a dry weight basis.
 Both are varieties of the cannabis plant.
 Hemp is another legal form of cannabis.

-A 1970s reform of Minnesota law defined “a small amount” as 42.5 grams or less of marijuana; other than “the resinous form.”
+A 1970s Minnesota reform law defined “a small amount” of marijuana as 42.5 grams or less; other than “the resinous form.”
 A person could possess “a small amount” in Minnesota without committing a “crime.”
-But it was a petty misdemeanor “conviction.”
-And, federal courts have sent people to prison over a prior petty misdemeanor “small amount” conviction.
-See, Why Minnesota’s Marijuana Decrim Law Is Broken; How To Fix It.
+But it was still a petty misdemeanor “conviction.”
+And, federal courts have sent people to prison due to a prior petty misdemeanor “small amount” conviction.
+See, Why Minnesota Marijuana Decrim Law Is Broken.

-But reforms to Minnesota marijuana laws in 2023 changed the quantity thresholds for criminal possession significantly, though they did not do away with criminal Prohibition laws.
+But 2023 reforms to Minnesota marijuana laws changed quantity thresholds for criminal possession significantly, though they did not eliminate criminal possession Prohibition laws.

 Subdivision 1.
 Personal adult use, possession, and transportation of cannabis flower and cannabinoid products. (a) An individual 21 years of age or older may: